a-sit-plus/KmmResult/README.md

 ![Java](https://img.shields.io/badge/java-11-blue.svg?logo=OPENJDK)
 [![Maven Central](https://img.shields.io/maven-central/v/at.asitplus/kmmresult)](https://mvnrepository.com/artifact/at.asitplus/kmmresult/)

-Functional equivalent of `kotlin.Result` but with KMM goodness, s.t. it becomes possible to expose a Result class to public APIs interfacing with platform-specific code.
+Wrapper for `kotlin.Result` with KMM goodness, s.t. it becomes possible to expose a result class to public APIs interfacing with platform-specific code.
 For Kotlin/Native (read: iOS), this requires a `Result` equivalent, which is *not* a value class.